martin-papy/qdrant-loader/docs/improvements/file-conversion-support.md

 - ✅ Support for all MarkItDown file formats
 - ✅ Comprehensive error handling and fallbacks
-- ✅ Zero breaking changes to existing functionality (no changes made yet)
+- ✅ Zero breaking changes to existing functionality (verified with Git connector)

 ### Performance Metrics